rossholmberg/pkgButterfly/README.md

 ![](READMEfigs/readme-plot%20butterfly-1.png)

-We can pass a single file to the `chlorophyllCalc` function as a time, but here we'll demonstrate passing 2 files, each of which will be used against the conductance table we've just produced.
+We can pass a single file to the `chlorophyllCalc` function at a time, but here we'll demonstrate passing 2 files, each of which will be used against the conductance table we've just produced.

 ``` r
 library( magrittr )